 Examples of Non-Economic Damages include:

 - Pain and suffering.
-Injury or death to a loved one can not only be financially costly, but emotionally distressing, traumatic, and physically painful.
+Injury or death of a loved one can not only be financially costly, but emotionally distressing, traumatic, and physically painful.

 - Disfigurement.
 One of the lasting damages of physician malpractice or negligence can be permanent disfigurement.